uqlibrary/uqlibrary-react-toolbox/README.md

 ### Testing

 Tests are written using Jest framework.
 Snapshot based tests are required for any functional/presentation components.
-Standard unit tests are required for any container components or components with logic (see example in /src/MenuDrawer/*.tests.js)
+Standard unit tests are required for any container components or components with logic (see example in /src/Charts/components/*.tests.js)

 ### Definition of done

-- unit tests
+- write unit/snapshot tests
+- test with all supported browsers (FF, Edge, Chrome, Safari, mobiles, IE11)
+- test keyboard navigation - users should be able to navigate and use the components and application without a mouse
+- accessibility testing - turn on [VoiceOver](https://help.apple.com/voiceover/info/guide/10.12/) in Safari or similar
 - updated documentation
 - any custom inline styles work in all supported browsers (eg [vendor prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) should be applied when required).
 Check if you should use [prefix](http://shouldiprefix.com/)